 Website 9to5Mac has reported on a number of alleged specs for the AirPods Studio, citing multiple unnamed sources close to the project.
 Among these, features like neck detection and active noise cancellation (ANC) stand out.

-According to 9to5Mac, the AirPods Studio will be able to detect when they’re being placed on your head, and play or pause content accordingly.
-Neck detection will allow the headphones to stay on when you have the device around your neck, with the music paused.
+According to 9to5Mac, the AirPods Studio will be able to detect when they’re being placed on your head and play or pause content accordingly.
+Neck detection will allow the headphones to stay on when you have the device around your neck with the music paused.

 One more feature that’s being reported is custom equalizer settings when paired with a Mac or iOS device, allowing listeners to adjust low, medium, and high frequencies to their liking.

-- Back-to-school sales bring steep discounts on AirPods and AirPods Pro
+- Amazon discounts Apple AirPods and AirPods Pro for Black Friday